rngpinto/data-analysis-with-Python/README.md

 # data_analysis_with_python
-Course offered by IBM for Data Science Professional Certificate
+Course offered by IBM for Data Science Professional Certificate.

 # How I successfully completed the Data Analysis with Python offered by IBM: